campoy/go-tooling-workshop/3-dynamic-analysis/3-profiling/1-benchmarks.md

 A possible fix to this would be to use the `noinline` pragma, to avoid having `div` inlined.
 This would fix the problem, but would alter the results of our performance analysis too.

-A better idea is tostore the result of the function call in a package variable.
+A better idea is to store the result of the function call in a package variable.
 This will force the compiler to keep the call.

 [embedmd]:# (benchmarks_test.go /var s/ $)